Businesses today are highly aware of the need for digitalisation to stay competitive.

 Software developments determine how the devices and apps we use evolve.
 Understanding the trajectory of software trends will help business leaders better predict where the next point of tech disruption will be, and perhaps gain the first mover advantage.

-These are the five software trends business leaders need to know that will impact tech disruption in today’s markets:
+These are the five software trends business leaders need to know that will impact tech disruption in today’s market:

 1. The rise of the application cloud